trishanamruthur/HRL-Labs-Clinic/Charge-Stability/4-triple-quantum-dot.md

 This page will serve as an introduction to triple quantum dots.
 Devices in exchange-only quantum computing utilize three electrons in three tunnel-coupled quantum dots.
 Because of many technologies being developed at HRL, such as the SLEDGE device, are designed for triple-dot operations, it’s necessary to have an approachable introduction to such technologies.

 ## SLEDGE Device
 In this section we will elaborate further on triple quantum dot devices, specifically on SLEDGE devices.
-Explanations will be based on the [Ha and Ha paper] (https://pubs.acs.org/doi/epdf/10.1021/acs.nanolett.1c03026).
+Explanations will be based on the [Ha and Ha paper](https://pubs.acs.org/doi/epdf/10.1021/acs.nanolett.1c03026).
 Included will be discussion on the process flow and how it

 ## Device Animation
 This section will consist of an animated graphic of the SLEDGE device with the gates in motion, as referenced from Figure 1 of the Ha paper.